sergei-mironov/cake3/README.md

 #### Make syntax

-As a summary - only a samll subset of Make syntax is supported.
+As a summary - only a small subset of Make syntax is supported.
 For complex algorithms Haskell looks more suitable so implement everything you need inside the Cakefile.hs.
 In particular: